Museum Bahari is the key…

 Museum Bahari displays many miniature vessels, both from Indonesia as well as abroad.
 The famous ones from Indonesia are:

-The address of Museum Bahari is Jalan Pasar Ikan no. 1, Jakarta Utara, close to Sunda Kelapa harbor.
+The address of Museum Bahari is at Jalan Pasar Ikan no. 1, Jakarta Utara, close to Sunda Kelapa harbor.
 During its golden days, Sunda Kelapa harbor was one of the main harbors in South East Asia.
 VOC (Vereenigde Oost-Indische Compagnie, or Dutch East India Trading Company in English) had most of its transactions done here.
 Its vessels and other countries vessels loaded and unloaded their cargoes in this port.
 No wonder, they developed the areas near the port.
 It is called Kasteel Batavia.
-Presently, the area called Pasar Ikan (Fish Market).
+Presently, the area called Pasar Ikan (Fish Market in English).

 As the trading grew tremendously, VOC needed some place to restore the commodities, such as spices (nutmeg, clovers, pepper), tin, copper, tea, coffee, and textile.
 Thus, they built a warehouse.
 It’s not mere a warehouse, but it’s a huge complex of warehouse, consisting of several buildings.
 They started to built this warehouse in 1652 and kept expanding it until 1759.

 The warehouse complex is located on the bank of Ciliwung river, the one in the east side is called Oostzijdsche Pakhuizen (East Warehouse), while the one in the west is called Westzijdsche Pakhuizen (West Warehouse).
-Presently, we could only see the ruins of the East Warehouse.
+Presently, you could only see the ruins of the East Warehouse.

 On the other hand, the West Warehouse was part of the Zeeburg Fort.
 Since it was functioned as a fort and a warehouse, the building was solidly built with lots of pillars made of large teakwood, few windows facing the outer side and without any terrace.